oppia/oppia-web-developer-docs/Creating-and-modifying-storage-models.md

     - For example, `UserSettingsModel` overrides the `get_lowest_supported_role` and sets the lowest supported role to `LEARNER`.
 5. (Only if deletion policy **is not** NOT_APPLICABLE) Add a `has_reference_to_user_id(cls, user_id)` method to the model.
 This method should return `True` when any of the model fields contains the given `user_id`.
 6. If the deletion policy is:
     - DELETE or DELETE_AT_END: Add an `apply_deletion_policy(cls, user_id)` method to the model.
-This method should delete all the models of this class that reference the user with `user_id` in any field.
+This method should delete all the models of this class that in any field reference the user through the user ID.
     - LOCALLY_PSEUDONYMIZE or PSEUDONYMIZE_IF_PUBLIC_DELETE_IF_PRIVATE: You will need to know the context of this model and do the pseudonymization in a wipeout service.
 See [Adding pseudonymizable models](https://github.com/oppia/oppia/wiki/Creating-and-modifying-storage-models#adding-pseudonymizable-models) below for more information.
 7. (Only if the takeout policy is CONTAINS_USER_DATA) Add an `export_data(user_id)` method to the model.
 This method should return the data fields that are associated with or refer to the given user.
 8. [Add a validator for the model](https://github.com/oppia/oppia/wiki/Writing-Validators-for-storage-models).